kelchoo/UCBE-Capstone-Module20/README.md

 -- and affordable set of potential buying customers.

-we use a combination of KMeans clustering and PCA as well as TSNE to breakdown the relationshp further between what the developer sees as features driving the ratings and reviews of the app developed for Shopify's merchants.
+#### we use a combination of KMeans clustering (and PCA as well as TSNE to breakdown the relationshp further between what the developer sees as features driving the ratings and reviews of the app developed for Shopify's merchants.

-Continuing to clean the data and scrub for redundant columns after merging continues to be important as we drive towards the solution
+#### Continuing to clean the data and scrub for redundant columns after merging continues to be important as we drive towards the solution
 <img width="1578" alt="image" src="https://user-images.githubusercontent.com/115063137/218898914-799e3c70-cdb0-4fa5-9281-f4d3154253fb.png">

+#### Compute chi-squared stats between each non-negative feature and class.

+#### This score can be used to select the n_features features with the highest values for the test chi-squared statistic from X, which must contain only non-negative features such as booleans or frequencies (e.g., term counts in document classification), relative to the classes.¶

+#### chi-square test measures dependence between stochastic variables, so using this function “weeds out” the features that are the most likely to be independent of class and therefore irrelevant for classification.

+#### In module 24, I will be adding on the Elbow Method for optimal value of k in KMeans
+#### This will provide a more detailed review of the optimal value to use for k means clustering to more purposefully present the details of kmeans clustering of the reviews and ratings

-Using NLP techniques, Shopify executives can really understand how the words used in reviews can be "nuggets" for building customer loyalty and branding knowledge for the apps that are popular and the ones that are not can really get the feedback needed to understand what is causing poor take rate and downloads by merchants:
+#### Using NLP techniques, Shopify executives can really understand how the words used in reviews can be "nuggets" for building customer loyalty and branding knowledge for the apps that are popular and the ones that are not can really get the feedback needed to understand what is causing poor take rate and downloads by merchants:

 <img width="1577" alt="image" src="https://user-images.githubusercontent.com/115063137/218899162-479f1a0b-7e14-44f4-a357-efc79fb27148.png">

-#### Results
+#### 6. Results (Deployment)

-•Expected data source(s) : https://www.kaggle.com/datasets/usernam3/shopify-app-store?select=reviews.csv

-apps.csv
-apps_categories.csv
-categories.csv
-key_benefits.csv
-pricing_plan_features.csv
-reviews.csv

 With Vectorization, chi square and SentimentAnalyzer text search tools we can truly magnify the category of apps and the respective grouping of words that point out the risks to growth of the app store.
 <img width="1462" alt="image" src="https://user-images.githubusercontent.com/115063137/218899617-ed57d52e-1754-49b3-b8be-6507eb154d4b.png">